-Our final set of experiments, in Figure 6, concerns the hypothesis that monetary policy may have different effects in times of low inflation, a topic of rising interest since the advanced economies entered an era of "lowflation" as the Great Recession wore on after 2008.
-To examine this nonlinearity we set an indicator state variable equal to 1 when inflation is low (at or below 2%) and 0 otherwise.
+Our final set of nonlinear experiments, in Figure 5, concerns the hypothesis that monetary policy may have different effects in times of low inflation, a topic of rising interest since the advanced economies entered an era of "lowflation" as the Great Recession wore on after 2008.
+To examine this nonlinearity we set an indicator state variable equal to 1 when inflation is low (at or below 2%) and o otherwise.

 These results reinforce some findings in the previous section.
-Just as in Figure 5, we normalize the responses to a +100 bps increase in interest rates, while fully recognizing rates are unlikely to go up when there is lowflation.
+Just as in Figure 4, we normalize the responses to a +100 bps increase in interest rates, while fully recognizing rates are unlikely to go up when there is lowflation.
 However, the normalization greatly facilitates the comparison across states.
 The response of real GDP to monetary policy appears to be quite strong when inflation is above 2%.
-In that scenario, the cumulated response at year 4 is slightly above -3%, somewhat stronger than the response in booms reported in figure 5, which was -2.5%.
+In that scenario, the cumulated response at year 4 is slightly above -3%, somewhat stronger than the response in booms reported in figure 4, which was -2.5%.
 However, monetary policy loses most of its traction when the inflation rate dips below the 2% threshold and economies tip into a lowflation state.
 In the full sample results, we find that there is no effect on output although in the Post-WW2 sample, the effect on output is somewhat more visible (around -1%).

-To sum up, our inflation-state asymmetry finding says that a central bank rate loosening of -100 bps in times when in inflation is above 2% would have causal effects on output that are strongly expansionary on output going forward.
-In contrast, a central bank rate loosening of -100 bps in times when in inflation is below 2% would have causal effects on output that are, proportionately, weakly expansionary going forward.
+To sum up, a central bank rate tightening of +100 bps in times when in inflation is above 2% would have causal effects on output that are strongly contractionary.
+In contrast, a central bank rate loosening of -100 bps in times when in inflation is below 2% would have causal effects on output that are, proportionately, only weakly expansionary.
+Again, the effects on prices would be roughly symmetric across the two states.

 8.3.
-Asymmetry and monetary policy in a depressed-lowflation trap
+Summary: implications for a depressed-lowflation trap

-The two sets of results we have presented in this section reinforce each other.
-The concerns of many economists and policymakers reflect the idea that policy may be less effective in some states of the world, such as now, and in a manner that is consistent with several recently emerging theories, and this appears to be well supported by our findings.
-Our analysis suggests that we may face challenges to policy implementation if we find ourselves in states of the world where inflation is very low.
-These can also often be times of slow growth or stagnation.
-In these conditions, the ability to stimulate the economy out of its torpor is that much more difficult; neutral real rates are low, and nominal interest rates are of course likely to be dragged ever closer to the zero lower bound (Williams 2016).
-Taken together, these conditions-less bang for a given policy move, and less room to make a move-could make it considerably more difficult for monetary policy to effect any change in its principal target variables, output and inflation.
+Many economists and policymakers now worry that policy could be less effective in some states of the world, such as now, and in a manner that is consistent with several recently emerging theories.
+This view is strongly supported by our findings.
+The quantitative message from the long sweep of macroeconomic history in advanced economies is clear, and the two sets of results in this section reinforce each other.
+The evidence suggests that we will face challenges to policy implementation if we find ourselves in states of the world where output is below potential and/or inflation is very low.
+In these slow growth or stagnation conditions, the ability to stimulate the economy out of its torpor is that much more difficult; neutral real rates are low, and nominal interest rates are likely to be dragged towards the zero lower bound (Williams 2016).
+Taken together, these conditions-less bang for a given policy move, and less room to make a move-could make it considerably more difficult for monetary policy to effect change in its principal target variables, output and inflation.